billba/prague/docs/testable_bots.md

 return actions.reference.healthStatus(r[1]);
 ```

-What's nice about this is that it resembles a normal function call, but instead of executing `healthStatus`, it returns a reference to it. **If you use TypeScript you can even type check the arguments to `healthStatus`!**
+What's nice about this is that it resembles a normal function call, but instead of executing `healthStatus`, it returns a reference to it.

 Any attempt to reference a nonexistant action will immediately throw an error: